bbc/rd-taster-pilot-documentation/docs/pilot-kickoff-pack.md

 * User Acceptance Testing (UAT) - how we test if a correctly functioning product has been delivered

-Click here to read more on each of these kinds of testing, including when they are carried out and who has responsibility for them.
+Click [here](pilot-testing.md) to read more on each of these kinds of testing, including when they are carried out and who has responsibility for them.

-##Digital Analytics or ‘iStats’

-Some pilots will include digital analytics in order to track certain interactions within the content, and thus gather information about particular user behaviour.
-This is considered to be supplementary audience testing information; please see the section on Audience Testing above to see how this fits in with the other measurements we are able to make.

-The ‘tagging spec’ containing a list of what will be tagged, and the correct tag names, will be provided by the Connected Studio and Taster team.
-The tags themselves will need to be implemented by the indie (technical information on the BBC’s stats library can be found [here](pilot-technical-pack.md)).
-Data analysis and reporting on the analytics are the responsibility of the CS and Taster team.
+##User Experience and Design

+The design and user experience of the pilot is the responsibility of the pilot team, however we are able to offer some support (for example in the form of design guidance from our Creative Director) where necessary.
+### Fonts
+Any fonts reqired should preferably be available in the [Typekit](https://typekit.com/) collection, which the BBC already has a licence to use.

 ##Editorial Policy and Moderation